Whether you need to send promos or connect with leads, commercial text messaging lets you get in front of your audience. Find out how to get started.

-The first two, the CTIA and MMA, are industry groups who set guidelines and best practices.
-However, it’s the FCC who really has the power to create and enforce laws.
-Two pieces of legislation which they’ve passed to regulate commercial texts are the Telephone Consumer Protection Act and CAN-SPAM.
+The first two, the CTIA and MMA, are industry groups that set guidelines and best practices.
+However, it’s the FCC that has the most sweeping power to set the wireless carriers’ regulations and issue the rules and orders implementing the Telephone Consumer Protection Act (TCPA).

 Compliance is important, but it isn’t too complicated.
 You know the golden rule you’ve been hearing since you were a kid?
 “Treat others as you wish to be treated.”
 Well, there’s a golden rule of text marketing, and it’s even more simple.
 “Get express written consent.
 Always.”

-The Telephone Consumer Protection Act (TCPA), set forward by the FCC, says that business and organizations must have express written consent from contacts before sending them even a single text.
+The Telephone Consumer Protection Act (TCPA) states that businesses and organizations must obtain express written consent from contacts before sending them even a single text.
 Express consent is not implied or assumed.
-It must be given by filling out a website form, texting in a keyword, or in a recorded verbal agreement.

 A single spam text can land a business in serious hot water.
 The penalties for TCPA violations are steep.
 For example, the shoe company Steve Madden was accused of sending consumers 200,000 unwanted texts.
 They tried to argue that these messages were sent by a third-party advertiser.
 In the end, they agreed to settle for $10,000,000 dollars.

 Most businesses don’t have millions of dollars to spend on lawsuits, that’s why it’s absolutely essential that you follow CTIA best practices and follow all TCPA rules.